 The Deviator does have slightly better water resistance than most of the other models in this review.
 While water quickly soaks through the arms and back, the nylon on the front and shoulders protects you from moisture a bit longer.
 Note that this is no substitute for a rain jacket, but should you get stuck in a light rain in this one your core at least will stay dryer a little longer than some other fleeces.

 Water soaks right into the fleece on the arm but beads up on the nylon fabric on the front.

 For even better weather protection, check out the Arc'teryx Fortrez Hoody, which has a "hardface" fabric that repels water and wind from all sides.

 We liked the looks and style of the Deviator and gave it an 8/10 for Style.

 The styling on this jacket is more "techy" or "outdoorsy" than others, particularly on the two-tone colorway that we tested.
-It also comes in several options where the fleece arms and front panels are all the same color, like the pink version above in the rock climbing photo, should you prefer a plainer version.
-It also is nicely tapered and contoured to a woman's physique and looks flattering as opposed to boxy.
+It also comes in several options where the fleece arms and front panels are all the same color, like the pink version in the rock climbing photo above, should you prefer a plainer version.
+It's also nicely tapered and contoured to a woman's physique and looks flattering as opposed to boxy.